 The Course Team reviews and develops the course and sets the framework for the above procedures, in which all members of course team participate.
-The Course Team of the MA in Communication consists, in addition to the Acting course leader, of Prof. Christian Fuchs, Dr. Winston Mano, Dr. Maria Michalis, Prof. Daya Thussu and all other module leaders of modules included in the course.
+The Course Team of the MA in Communication consists, in addition to the course leaders, of Prof. Christian Fuchs, Dr. Winston Mano and all other module leaders of modules included in the course.